You are here

 DRG became the central information source for the new Small Business Innovative Research (SBIR) Program and coordinated the scientific review of SBIR applications.

 CSR also began a thorough examination of its Integrated Review Groups (IRGs) and their study sections.
-CSR received assistance from 2 types of external advisory groups that reported to the CSR Advisory Committee: (1) IRG working groups, which were established to evaluate individual IRGs (2) the Panel on Scientific Boundaries for Review (PSBR), which was established to assess the overall structure and function of the IRGs.
+Two types of external advisory groups reported to the CSR Advisory Committee: (1) IRG working groups evaluated individual IRGs and (2) the Panel on Scientific Boundaries for Review (PSBR) assessed the overall structure and function of the IRGs.

 The review activities of the National Institute on Alcohol Abuse and Alcoholism, the National Institute on Drug Abuse, and the National Institute of Mental Health — at that time all components of the Alcohol, Drug Abuse, and Mental Health Administration — began to be integrated into CSR.

 1999 — The PSBR completed its Phase 1 report, which defined organizing principles for a rigorous yet fair review and provided recommendations for reconfiguring the IRGs.
-In addition, 8 IRG Working Groups were developed or under development to assess current IRGs.
+In addition, eight IRG working groups were developed or were under development to assess current IRGs.

 2000 — Phase 2 of the PSBR effort was initiated to implement the Panel's recommendations.
 A Study Section Boundary (SSB) Team of extramural scientists with a small number of NIH and CSR staff members was formed to design the first new IRG (Hematology).
 A 3-year plan was developed to initiate additional SSB Teams and complete the reorganization of the 24 IRGs proposed by PSBR.